rishdor/magic-the-gathering-drafting-tool/README.md

 # Magic: The Gathering Drafting Tool

-## Overview
+**Tech stack:** .NET, C#, Entity Framework, Blazor

-This project is a drafting tool for Magic the Gathering (MTG).
-It allows users to access all the cards in MTG, filter and search cards, and see detailed information about each card.
-Users can also create their own accounts and save their custom decks for later use.
+This project is a web-based drafting tool for Magic: The Gathering.
+It allows users to browse and search the full MTG card database, view detailed card information, and create custom decks linked to user accounts.

-## Technology Stack
-This application is built using **.NET**, **Entity Framework**, **Blazor**, and **C#**.
-It follows a layered architecture for clean and efficient code organization.
-The project was primarily developed on GitLab and is now being moved to GitHub for portfolio purposes.

 ## Features

-### 1. Access to All MTG Cards
-- Browse the entire Magic: The Gathering card database.
+- Browse and search the full MTG card database
-- Filter and search for specific cards.
-- View detailed information of each card on click.
+- View detailed card information

-### 2. User Accounts and Sessions
-- Create your own account to personalize your experience.
-- Each user session allows for customized deck management.

-### 3. Deck Creation and Management
-- Logged-in users can create their own decks from chosen card sets.
+- User accounts with authenticated sessions
+- Create and manage custom decks
-- Save decks to your account for easy access later.
+- Persist decks per user account

-- Filter and search within your decks.
+## My Contribution
+- Implemented user authentication.
+- Designed and implemented backend logic for card browsing and filtering
+- Built the card gallery feature and related UI components
+- Contributed to API integration and data persistence

+This project was developed as a group project during university studies.
+The repository has been migrated to GitHub for portfolio purposes.

 ## Screenshots
 ![Screenshot 2024-05-27 215859](https://github.com/rishdor/magic-the-gathering-drafting-tool/assets/66086647/87681f0d-2ecb-4fd9-a01d-dbb57d3db2db)